Zioan vs Slack: Self-Hosted Workspace vs Cloud Chat

 |---|---|---|

-| Real-time chat | Yes — channels, DMs, threads | Yes — channels, DMs, threads, forwarding |
+| Real-time chat | Yes: channels, DMs, threads | Yes: channels, DMs, threads, forwarding |

-| Audio/video calls | Huddles (no screen sharing on Free) | Yes — calls with screen sharing, self-hosted media |
+| Audio/video calls | Huddles: screen sharing on all plans (2 participants on Free, 50 on paid) | Yes: calls with screen sharing, self-hosted media |

 | Message history | 90 days on Free, unlimited on paid | Unlimited on all plans |

-| File sharing in chat | Yes (storage limits per plan) | Yes — unlimited, stored on your server |
+| File sharing in chat | Yes (storage limits per plan) | Yes: unlimited, stored on your server |

-| Documents / Wiki | No — requires Notion, Google Docs, etc. | Yes — rich-text editor, version history, import from MD/PDF/DOCX |
+| Documents / Wiki | No. Requires Notion, Google Docs, etc. | Yes: rich-text editor, version history, import from MD/PDF/DOCX |

-| Kanban boards / Tasks | No — requires Asana, Jira, etc. | Yes — boards, time tracking, checklists, labels, story points |
+| Kanban boards / Tasks | No. Requires Asana, Jira, etc. | Yes: boards, time tracking, checklists, labels, story points |

-| CRM | No — requires HubSpot, Salesforce, etc. | Yes — contacts, follow-ups, custom fields, email templates |
+| CRM | No. Requires HubSpot, Salesforce, etc. | Yes: contacts, follow-ups, custom fields, email templates |

-| Calendar | No — relies on Google/Outlook Calendar | Yes — events, task deadlines, reminders, space-level views |
+| Calendar | No. Relies on Google/Outlook Calendar | Yes: events, task deadlines, reminders, space-level views |

 | Code snippets | Code blocks in messages (no editor) | Monaco editor, 18 languages, version history, visual diff |

-| Guest portals | Guest accounts (count as paid seats on some plans) | Branded portal, granular permissions, unlimited guests at no cost |
+| Guest portal | Single-channel guests free (5:1 ratio limit); multi-channel guests billed as full seats | Branded portal, granular permissions, unlimited guests at no cost |

 | Global search | Chat messages only | Cross-platform: chat, docs, tasks, boards, snippets |

-| AI integration | Slack AI (included in Business+ and above) | MCP server — works with Claude, ChatGPT, Gemini across entire workspace |
+| AI integration | Basic AI on Pro (summaries, huddle notes); advanced AI on Business+ (search, recaps, translations) | MCP server: works with Claude, ChatGPT, Gemini across entire workspace |

-| Self-hosted option | No — cloud only | Yes — Docker on any Linux server |
+| Self-hosted option | No. Cloud only | Yes: Docker on any Linux server |

 | Data ownership | Salesforce controls your data | 100% on your server, zero vendor access |

-| GDPR compliance | Shared responsibility model | Full control — host in EU, your data never leaves your server |
+| GDPR compliance | Shared responsibility model | Full control.
+Host in EU, your data never leaves your server |

 | SSO / SAML | Business+ and above ($15/user/month) | Not currently available |